DXHeroes/knowledge-base-content/practices/ux-testing-goals.md

 The team wants to get beyond what they've done before and what's common in the market.
 They require information that will spur thinking in new directions such as information on what motivates ad-hoc groups, supporters of kids' sports teams, or hashtag adoption.
 Because the information they want is observational, they elect an ethnographic testing approach.

-Testy Goal: Inspirational observations from on and offline worlds.
+Test Goal: Inspirational observations from on and offline worlds.

 **Design Selection**